-Health & BiohackingRituals & Recovery › Ritual sheet
+Health & BiohackingRituals & Recovery › Ritual card

-Finish your shower with cold water, a simple nervous reset ritual
+Finish your shower with cold water – a simple nervous system reset ritual

 Finish your shower with cold water